azizi-devops/NO-SQL/README .md

     Linked List snapshot is O(n) → slow
     Frugal Skiplist snapshot is O(log n) → much faster At very high timestamps, early termination leads to smaller times for both

 ---

+## 📌 1.4 – VWeaver MultiVersionMap (Optimized Range Snapshot)
+In this task, we extend our MultiVersionMap implementation by adopting the VWeaver technique, which accelerates range-based time travel queries by adding a cross-key skip pointer called kRidgy.
+This is the most advanced part of the project and demonstrates how multi-versioned data structures can be optimized across multiple keys.

+## 📌 1.4(a) – Implementation of BackedVWeaverMVM<K,P>
+We implemented the class:
+BackedVWeaverMVM<K extends Comparable<K>, P>
+which also implements MultiVersionMap<K,P>.

+✔ Internal Structure
+1. Uses a sorted TreeMap<K, BackedFrugalSkiplist<P>>
+2. Uses BackedFrugalSkiplist nodes extended with:
+3. kRidgyKey → cross-pointer to next key’s skiplist
+4. vRidgyKey → vertical skip pointer (from Task 1.2)
+5. Tracks a global timestamp counter (same as Task 1.3)

+✔ The New Addition: kRidgy Pointer

+1. Whenever we append a new version for key K:
+2. We insert normally into the skiplist (same as Task 1.2).
+3. We fetch the next higher key: nextKey = map.higherKey(K)
+4. We compute the visible version of nextKey at the same timestamp.
+5. We store the pointer to that node inside the new node’s kRidgyKey field.
+6. This gives us a shortcut into the next skiplist.

+## 📌 1.4(a) – Implementation of BackedVWeaverMVM<K,P>

+We implemented the class:
+BackedVWeaverMVM<K extends Comparable<K>, P>
+which also implements MultiVersionMap<K,P>.

+✔ Internal Structure
+1. Uses a sorted TreeMap<K, BackedFrugalSkiplist<P>>
+2. Uses BackedFrugalSkiplist nodes extended with:
+3. kRidgyKey → cross-pointer to next key’s skiplist
+4. vRidgyKey → vertical skip pointer (from Task 1.2)
+5. Tracks a global timestamp counter (same as Task 1.3)

+✔ The New Addition: kRidgy Pointer
+1. Whenever we append a new version for key K:
+2. We insert normally into the skiplist (same as Task 1.2).
+3. We fetch the next higher key: nextKey = map.higherKey(K)
+4. We compute the visible version of nextKey at the same timestamp.
+5. We store the pointer to that node inside the new node’s kRidgyKey field.
+6. This gives us a shortcut into the next skiplist.
+7.

+## 📌 1.4(c) – Theoretical Improvement for Range-Snapshot Using Parent Pointers

+Theoretical Improvement
+If we had access to the internal nodes of the search tree, and each node stored a pointer to its parent, then we could compute the next key in sorted order (the in-order successor) without performing a search.

+The successor of a node in a binary search tree can be found using only pointer navigation:
+    Case 1 — Node has a right child
+        Move to the leftmost node in the right subtree.
+    Case 2 — Node has no right child
+        Repetitively follow the parent pointer upward until the node is a left child of its parent.
+        That parent is the next key.

+This computation touches only a few pointers and therefore works in O(1) amortized time, not O(log N).

+✔ Why this speeds up Range-Snapshot
+The VWeaver algorithm already reduces skiplist traversal cost using kRidgy and vRidgy pointers, but moving from key to key is still expensive.
+Replacing higherKey() with an O(1) successor computation would make the horizontal traversal across keys effectively free.